-Markus Fellner is a founding partner and the head of the firm's banking and finance practice group.
+Markus Fellner is partner and the head of Fellner Wratzfeld & Partners' (fwp's) banking and finance practice group.
 He is specialised in banking and finance, corporate and M&A, insolvency law and restructuring, as well as in dispute resolution.
 He was admitted to the Austrian Bar in 1998 and lectures at various institutions, having been awarded a Dr.iur. from the University of Vienna and a Mag.rer.soc.oec. from the Vienna University of Economics and Business.
+He speaks German, English and Italian.